 What is Public Affairs?

-Public affairs practitioners can be described by a whole host of different words in job titles including: public affairs, policy, government affairs, government relations, parliamentary affairs, parliamentary relations, European affairs, political advisor, political researcher, external affairs, external relations, campaigns, corporate communications, corporate affairs, stakeholder relations and stakeholder management.
+The public affairs industry has no set form for job titles, and practitioners can be described in varying forms including: public affairs, policy, government affairs, government relations, parliamentary affairs, parliamentary relations, European affairs, regulatory affairs, political advisor, political researcher, external affairs, external relations, International affairs, campaigns, advocacy, corporate communications, corporate affairs, research and information management, stakeholder relations, community relations and stakeholder management.

 Read more about what you could be doing as a public affairs practitioner in our Guide to Working in Public Affairs.